ministryofjustice/cla_frontend/README.md

 DEBUG = True
 ```

-If you wish to view the Disregards questions in the eligibility templates then set the following flag in local.py
+If you wish to hide the Disregards questions in the eligibility templates then set the following flag in local.py

 ```
-SHOW_DISREGARDS_FEATURE_FLAG = True
+SHOW_DISREGARDS_FEATURE_FLAG = False
 ```

 ## To demo the service